Mission Planner Overview¶

 Mission Planner is a ground control station for Plane, Copter and Rover.
 It is compatible with Windows only.
 Mission Planner can be used as a configuration utility or as a dynamic control supplement for your autonomous vehicle.
 Here are just a few things you can do with Mission Planner:

-- Load the firmware (the software) into the autopilot (APM, PX4...) that controls your vehicle.
+Load the firmware (the software) into the autopilot board (i.e. Pixhawk series) that controls your vehicle.

-- Record telemetry logs which contain much more information the the on-board autopilot logs.
+Record telemetry logs which contain much more information about the on-board autopilot logs.

 All of these and many more features are covered here.

 Mission Planner is a free, open-source, community-supported application developed by Michael Oborne for the open-source APM autopilot project.
-If you would like to donate to the ongoing development of Mission Planner, please select the Donate button on the Mission Planner interface.
+If you would like to donate to the ongoing development of Mission Planner, please refer to the following link.

 The Help Screen:

-Usually, you can either resolve a question on a forum.
-Sometimes you will discover a bug and can confirm the problem on a forum.
-If you have discovered a bug, use the forums to request it be logged as an official issue.
+You can often resolve a question on a forum.
+Sometimes you will discover a bug and use the forums to request it be logged as an official issue.
 One of the developers will normally be glad to do so.